SVCE-ACM/A-December-of-Algorithms-2021/README.md

    ### December 17 - The Bossy Manager

   #### Problem Statement
   - Ram is an assistant manager in the bank.
 His boss, is very bossy and assigns him to tasks and asks him to complete them as soon as possible.
-But this manager also has some parameters which are assigned to each and every task which he has to note.
+  - This manager also has some parameters which are assigned to each and every task which he has to note.
 They are:
     - The maximum number of tasks he can complete in a single go
     - The time taken to complete the single task for that job
     - The number of tasks each job can process